robbykamil/first-flask/README.md

 This repo contains my first simple Flask API for Web Development.
-This website I created aimed to show at thesis Defense (skripsi)
+This website I created aimed to show at thesis Defense (skripsi) and leveraged App Engine and Cloud Storage service on Google Cloud Platform